cheeringsoul/event_flow/README.md

             )
 ```

-Any Application or SubApplication instance has access to `self.engine`, allowing you to publish events from within event handlers, timers, or background tasks.
+Any Application or SubApplication instance has access to `self.engine`, allowing you to publish events from within event handlers, schedule tasks, or background tasks.

 ### Event Handlers